TCT-based monitoring of LGAD radiation hardness for ATLAS-HGTD production: Discussion of acceptance criteria

 \section{Discussion of acceptance criteria}

 The presented correlation plots between the TCT and $\strontium$ measurements are the basis for the definition of the ATLAS-HGTD wafer acceptance criteria.
 A minimal required $\strontium$ charge of $5\up{fC}$ is defined as the acceptance threshold.
-This threshold is mapped into corresponding $\vgl$ and $\gfixed$ thresholds for TCT measurements.
+This value is $20\,\%$ larger than the ATLAS-HGTD specification of $4\up{fC}$, to account for two differences in collected charged between $\strontium$ beta electrons and MIPs: \begin{itemize} \item $\strontium$ beta electrons deposit about $10\,\%$ more energy in silicon than MIPs, as determined by GEANT4 simulations; \item LGAD gain decreases with increasing deposited charge density due to electric field screening in the gain layer \cite{curras,kramberger_screening}.
+Since beta electrons undergo more multiple scattering than MIPs, their charge cloud is broader, resulting in a smaller reduction of gain.
+This effect is conservatively estimated to contribute an additional $10\,\%$ difference. \end{itemize} This threshold is mapped into corresponding $\vgl$ and $\gfixed$ thresholds for TCT measurements.
 If the TCT measurement yields parameters above these thresholds, the wafer is accepted.
 Otherwise, additional TCT and $\strontium$ measurements are carried out on up to three structures from that wafer and the wafer is accepted or rejected based on the majority of the test outcomes.

-Preproduction data indicates acceptance threshold values of $\vgl\geq16.9\up{V}$ and $\gfixed\geq2.7$ for IHEP-IME and $\vgl\geq16.6\up{V}$ and $\gfixed\geq1.4$ for USTC-IME at a charge threshold of $5\up{fC}$.
-The selected threshold charge of $5\up{fC}$ is $20\,\%$ higher than the ATLAS-HGTD specification, to account for two differences in collected charged between $\strontium$ beta electrons and MIPs: \begin{itemize} \item $\strontium$ beta electrons deposit about $10\,\%$ more energy in silicon than MIPs, as determined by GEANT4 simulations; \item LGAD gain decreases with increasing deposited charge density due to electric field screening in the gain layer \cite{curras,kramberger_screening}.
-Since beta electrons undergo more multiple scattering than MIPs, their charge cloud is broader, resulting in a smaller reduction of gain.
-This effect is conservatively estimated to contribute an additional $10\,\%$ difference. \end{itemize}